sajid-619/Admin-Panel/README.md

 # Admin Panel - MERN Stack

-Admin Panel APP made with the MERN stack, allows CRUD operations with the users and products.
+Admin Panel APP made with the MERN stack, allows CRUD operations with the users and partners.

 ## Tech Stack